Modeling and Discovering Direct Causes for Predictive Models

 Our second assumption is a weaker type of faithfulness that imposes constraints on the distributions induced by the true predictive graph.
 As we will show later, the assumption not only makes the direct causes discoverable but also leads to an improvement on the computational efficiency.

-\begin{definition} Consider a predictive graph \(G(\X,Y).\) A distribution \(\Pr\) is \underline{weakly faithful} wrt \(G\) if \(X \in \X\) is a parent of \(Y\) in \(G\) only if \(\overline{\II_{\Pr}}(X, \Z, Y)\) for all \(\Z \subseteq \X \setminus \{X\}.\)\footnote{Weak faithfulness is a type of \emph{adjacency faithfulness} in~\citep{RamseyZS06} which is weaker than faithfulness.} \end{definition} In practice, the weak faithfulness requires that the model predictions always depend on the direct causes regardless of the conditioned set on other features.
-This assumption is likely to hold, for instance, when the predictive model is a linear or polynomial regressor.
-To see an example where the assumption is violated, consider a canonical distribution \(\Pr\) that is a P-MAP of the causal graph in Figure~\ref{sfig:faithful2}. \(\Pr\) is not weakly faithful since \(\II_{\Pr}(Y, A, B)\) even though \(B\) is a direct cause of \(Y\) by Theorem~\ref{thm:canonical-mb}.
-The following result states that the direct causes are discoverable under weak faithfulness.
+\begin{definition} A distribution \(\Pr(\X,Y)\) is \underline{weakly faithful} if \(X \in \X\) is a direct cause of \(Y\) only if \(\overline{\II_{\Pr}}(X, \Z, Y)\) for all \(\Z \subseteq \X \setminus \{X\}.\) \end{definition} Intuitively, weak faithfulness requires that \(Y\) always depends on the direct causes regardless of the conditioned set.
+This assumption is likely to hold, for instance, when the predictive model is a polynomial regression.
+To see when the assumption may be violated, let \(\Pr\) be a P-MAP of the causal graph in Figure~\ref{sfig:faithful2}.
+In this case, \(\Pr\) is not weakly faithful because \(\II_{\Pr}(Y, A, B)\), even though \(B\) is a direct cause of \(Y\) by Theorem~\ref{thm:canonical-mb}.
+The following result shows that direct causes are always discoverable under weak faithfulness.